zcash/zips/zip-liberated-payments.rst

 * The on-chain footprint of payments that use this mechanism should be indistinguishable from normal fully-shielded transactions (except, possibly, for the statistics of the number of shielded inputs and outputs).

-* Don’t lose funds, even if wallets crash.
+* Don’t lose funds, even if wallets crash, or everything but the sending wallet master secret is lost.

 Non-requirements
 ================